Altinn/altinn-studio-docs/content/app/development/ux/pages/layout-sets/_index.en.md

 ## Setup

 To get functionality for multiple forms in a service, the nuget-version of the packets the app uses **must** be upgraded to version `3.1.4` _or newer_.
 See instructions on how that is done [here](../../../../maintainance/dependencies).

-A key to the solution is that there are mulitiple layout-sets that consists of one or more pages and configurations.
+A key to the solution is that there are multiple layout-sets that consists of one or more pages and configurations.
 Each layout-set consists of the same files as a form service.

 ```
 |- App/